vamshik249/vamshik_order-service/README.md

 You can push your Docker image to:
 - AWS EC2 (via Docker)
-- AWS ECS / Fargate
+- AWS Lightsail
 - Render / Railway / Fly.io

-> Contact me or see deployment instructions in `DEPLOY.md` (if added)
+> Contact me

 ---